-Bwana Dik's Rio Guide 2006:
+Bwana Dik's Rio Guide 2009:

-A Guide to the Good Life in Rio de Janeiro Sixth Edition
+A Guide to the Good Life in Rio de Janeiro Seventh Edition

-©Bwana Dik/Perverts R Us Publishers, 2006.
+©Bwana Dik/Perverts R Us Publishers, 2009.
 All rights reserved.
 Feel free to copy and distribute, but if you meet me in Rio and liked this guide, buy me a beer (or better yet, a piece of ass).
+This may NOT be used by anyone other than the copyright holder for commercial purposes.
+Do not post to web sites without the copyright holder's permission.
 Dedicated to: